Dilaceration

 - Developmental Syndromes

-Dilaceration is seen in both Permanent and Deciduos teeth equally.
+- Dilaceration is seen in both Permanent and Decidiuos teeth.

 how can we identify the dilaceration clinically with out X-ray?